Kaosc/Instagram-tool/README.md

 The headless option may lead to certian action blocks (follow/unfollow) from Instagram if used too often.
 You might want to disable it in your use case.

-Order to disable it comment out or remove the above line from **InstagramTool.py** file.
+Order to disable it comment out or remove the below line from **InstagramTool.py** file.

 ```py
  self.chrome_options.add_argument("--headless")